kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 If you have a complex setup with several components which all can fail, you first must find out where something goes wrong, or better check one by one that each does its job as expected.

-So I introduced a function in my Cron file doing the actual insertion of the data.
+So I introduced a function `docker_insert` in my Cron file doing the actual insertion of the data.
 As my debugging table relies heavily on this ID `id_ex`, I had to extract this information from the line of the data file first.
 So the first action in the while loop is

     ID_EX=$(echo $line | awk '{print $3}')
     LG=$(echo $line | awk '{print $4}')